-5. Sustainability, responsibility and the European eel
+5. Responsible use and the European eel

-5.1 The Decline of the European eel
+5.1 The decline of the European eel

 The eel stock is currently at a historical low, after a decline of many decades (if not centuries).
 Stock abundance and fishing yield have declined gradually since at least the mid-1900s, and the recruitment of young eels from the ocean declined rapidly from 1980 until 2010.
-If nothing had changed then extinction would have loomed eventually.
+If nothing had changed then extinction would probably have loomed eventually.
 In 2007 however, the EU adopted the 'Eel Regulation', setting a framework for protection across Europe, to recover the stock to its historic level of abundance.

-Long-term time trends in a) recruitment, b) fishing yield and aquaculture and c) in Restocking, Data: a) ICES 2022, b) Dekker & Beaulaton 2016, c) idem.
+Long-term time trends in a) recruitment, b) fishing yield and aquaculture.
+Data: a) ICES 2022, b) Dekker & Beaulaton 2016.